SageHack/hacklair/content/hacker-legal-handbook.md

 ### Unlawful access to stored communications <a id='axx2comms'></a>

-If you access to any electronic service you’re not supposed to.
+If you access any electronic service you’re not supposed to.

 #### Related laws